 The above portfolio is just a fictional example of how someone, like John, might allocate their cryptocurrency position.
 However, we can see the thought process that a potential cryptocurrency investor will look to engage in.
 John’s portfolio can be considered reasonably well diversified and in line with his own risk appetite.
 Most importantly, John has done his own research before investing into any of the above-mentioned coins.

-If you’d like the see the specific breakdown of Guy the crypto king’s portfolio, then I suggest subscribing to his weekly newsletter.
-You can do that, here.
+If you’d like the see the specific breakdown of Guy the crypto king’s portfolio, then I suggest subscribing to the Coin Bureau weekly newsletter.
 In it, he gives his current portfolio, any changes and why they’ve been made, as well as a wealth of cryptocurrency news and wisdom.

 There is much more to investing in cryptocurrency than portfolio allocation.
 Methods like staking, for example, are something long term holders may well want to investigate.
 Indeed, where you actually store your cryptocurrency position is a topic in its own right!